 When an alternator is stationary, in storage or otherwise, it may be subjected to environmental factors, such as vibration, humidity, temperature and airborne contaminant particles, that could degrade the bearing arrangements.

-Contact CGT customer service www.stamford-avk.com for advice in advance if the alternator will be stationary for long periods.
+Contact STAMFORD® or AvK® customer services www.stamford-avk.com for advice in advance if the alternator will be stationary for long periods.

 5.6 After Storage